mohammednour-ai/MatEx/MATEX-MAIN-DEV-UPDATED-T064.md

 - JSON Editor Component Features:
   - Real-time JSON syntax validation with visual feedback (green/red indicators)
   - Auto-formatting, copy functionality, and reset to defaults
- - Merge Note: T047 consolidates T015 (GET /api/settings), T016 (POST /api/settings admin), and T017 (Seed default settings).
-These tasks are retained in the log for history but centralized under T047 for runtime behavior and admin UI.
   - Change tracking with visual indicators for unsaved modifications
   - Individual save buttons per section and bulk save for all changes
   - Error display with specific JSON syntax error messages